California Top 33 Epic Engagement Photography Locations

 20) Victoria Beach: A Laguna’s secret.

-This quiet and somewhat hidden spot features white sand beach, beautiful mansions and an iconic castle-inspired tower built against the cliffs.
+This quiet and somewhat hidden spot features a white sand beach, beautiful mansions and an iconic castle-inspired tower built against the cliffs.
 Located off the Pacific Coast Highway with delightful drive through Laguna Beach, this is the spot that you’d enjoy!

 Tips: parking near this area is scarce so arrive early to grab one.
 Also the tower is inaccessible during high tide, so check before visiting.